 Eagle River is a decidedly white-collar city, with fully 87.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Eagle River is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Eagle River who work in sales jobs (17.82%), office and administrative support (17.40%), and food service (16.57%).

-Eagle River is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Eagle River does not have a public transit system used by locals to get to and from work.

 The education level of Eagle River citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.02% of adults 25 and older in Eagle River have a college degree.